cftang9/TLHM/README.md

 See more details in the Supporting Information.

 ### 2.4.
-Effect of smaple size to the convergence of the ratio of sample mean and lower semivariance in Theorem 1, the  Taylor's Laws for semivariances (Tables 12 in Supporting Information)
+Effect of smaple size to the convergence of the ratio of sample mean and lower semivariance in Theorem 1, the  Taylor's Laws for semivariances (Tables 12 in Supporting Information).

 Since the ratio of squared sample mean and lower semivariance converges almost surely to 1, we use the ```R``` codes [Table 12 in SI](https://raw.githubusercontent.com/cftang9/TLHM/main/Supp_Table_12.R?token=AK5HQA7KQ3245FYW4R77BFLBOCHLY)